yext/analytics/README.md

 ### Debugging

+#### Debug Mode

+The SDK has a debug mode which can be activated by setting the `debug` property in your AnalyticsConfig to `true`.
+This will prevent `report()` from sending a real request to the Yext Events API.
+Instead it will print the EventPayload and AnalyticsConfig to console.

+#### fetch + keepalive

 We use `fetch()` + `keepalive` by default in [supported browsers](https://developer.mozilla.org/en-US/docs/Web/API/fetch) to make debugging easier.
 For browsers like Firefox that do not support `keepalive`, [we use the Beacon API](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API).
 Users can set `forceFetch: true` in their config, which will make these browsers use `fetch()` instead of the `Beacon API`.
 Be warned, since `forceFetch` uses `fetch()` without `keepalive`, **requests in progress for browsers like FireFox will be canceled if the page is unloaded**.

 ## Module support